TYPO3-extensions/gridelements/Documentation/Chapters/GridTsSyntax/Index.rst

 Same goes for the **allowedGridTypes** feature which is used to determine those grid types the user will be allowed to use within this column.
-You can use a comma separated list of Grid names here and as soon as this contains at least one value, any other Grid type will be forbidden and the value gridelements_pi1 will be silently added to **allowed**.
+You can use a comma separated list of Grid Identifiers here and as soon as this contains at least one value, any other Grid type will be forbidden and the value gridelements_pi1 will be silently added to **allowed**.

+n this context a "Grid Identifier" can be a GridElement's UID or alias (if you use records to define your grid elements) -- or a GridElement's ID (if you use TSconfig to define your grid elements).

 The **colPos** value will be used while fetching the content elements from the database, since grid view and grid elements